Wiolarz/Polyspear/Documentation/code_structure.md

 `IM` is notified when tiles are clicked.
 Then sends calls `WM` or `BM` depending on the game state (is battle or world map active). `WM`/`BM` control the game using maps loaded to `W_GRID`/`B_GRID` respectively.
 Grids handle positional queries etc.

-`IM` contains list of `Players` and knows if there is an active battle that needs to be resolved.
+`IM` contains a list of `Players` and knows if there is an active battle that needs to be resolved.

 ## Core user journeys